Somerset-Recon/blog/Eldrax/README.md

 # Eldrax

-Eldrax is a Ghidra plugin that attempts to identify the sinks and their calling functions in a program.
+Eldrax is a Ghidra plugin that attempts to identify sinks and their calling functions in a program.

 # Installation